deitch/aws-asg-roller/README.md

 [https://github.com/deitch/aws-asg-roller](https://github.com/deitch/aws-asg-roller)

 AWS AutoScaling Groups (ASG) are wonderful.
-They let you declare a config, a minimum and maximum number of ec2 nodes, a desired number, and it keeps that number going for you.
+They let you declare a configuration, a minimum and maximum number of ec2 nodes, a desired number, and it keeps that number going for you.
 It even lets you set it up to scale up or down automatically based on cloudwatch events, effectively adjusting the desired number of nodes in the ASG, in response to load.

 The challenge is: how do you update it?

-If you change the launch configuration, it does **not** cause new nodes to be rolled in.
+If you change the launch configuration or launch template, it does **not** cause new nodes to be rolled in.
 Even if it did, you would want them to roll in sanely and slowly, one at a time, rather than all at once.
 Further, you may have app-specific "readiness" requirements, of which AWS simply isn't aware.
 For example, if you are running Kubernetes workloads on the nodes, you may want to drain the nodes _before_ terminating a node.

 [Terraform](https://terraform.io) does a decent job, with a little extra work, making a blue/green deployment: